 To help you ace your medical school application and understand the application process, we’ve included several questions and answers in our AMCAS guide.

 The Early Decision Program (EDP) has a deadline of the start of August.
 If the start of August falls on a weekend, then it will be the next business day.
 All other deadlines are set by the school and are usually between August and December.
 You must submit your application no later than 11:59 pm E.T. on the deadline.

 You may use the email or phone number of someone else who can verify your experience if the original point of contact cannot be reached.
 If you have no one you can think of as a contact, you can list yourself as the contact person and explain in the description why there is no valid contact person that can be reached for that experience.

-Up to 10 letters can be sent to AMCAS.
-This does not mean that any one school wants to receive 10 letters.
-The purpose of giving you that many letters is to target specific letters to specific schools.
+You can send up to 10 letters to AMCAS.
+This does not mean that one school wants to receive ten letters.
+AMCAS gives you that many letters to write specific letters to specific schools.

 The processing fee for 2021 is $170 and includes one medical school designation.
 It is $41 for each additional school.

 Once you submit your application to AMCAS, you will receive a confirmation email.
 Once all your transcripts arrive and your application is submitted, the AMCAS verification process begins.

 Your application is entered into the verification queue, which can take up to 8 weeks to process.
 AMCAS will verify the coursework you entered with your transcript to see if everything lines up.
 If there are any discrepancies, AMCAS will return your application, causing a delay that may result in missed deadlines.